GeoscienceAustralia/Jira-testing/README.md

 SUCCESS - "To Do' to "In Progress".
 Uses transition not state.

 Test 26
-Test Test Smart Commits for jira workflow transitions.
-"In Porgress" to "Blocked"
+Test Smart Commits for jira workflow transitions.
+"In Porgress" to "Blocked" SUCCESS

+Test 27
+Test Smart Commits for jira workflow transitions.
+"Blocked" to "Resolved" There is not transition to Blocked in gajira workflow.
+Try "Resolved"